pooneyy/1Panel-appstore/README-en.md

 These are some configurations of docker applications adapted for the `1Panel` store version 2.0.

 Dedicated to running various Docker applications with just one click.
 Enjoy convenience and efficiency without complex configurations.

+### Repository Branch Description
+- `localApps`：Main branch
+- `config`: Configuration file branch, specifically for editing the configuration files of this repository
+- `patch/*`: Used for temporary branches during editing
+- `renovate/*`: Temporarily created by the renovatebot
+- `script`: Branch for storing scripts

 ## 2. Usage